Shoes and Sandals for Healthy Feet

 If you have chronic pain and/or stiffness in your lower extremities, you are likely to benefit from visiting a health care provider who has experience mobilizing the many joints - 33 of them, to be exact - in each of your feet that need to glide properly to allow the rest of your body to function normally.

 Having tight muscles or a stiff joint within the middle part of one of your feet can cause problems all the way up to your head and neck.
-I've actually witnessed chronic tension headaches disappear within a few sessions of mobilizing the feet and ankles.
-This is why health practitioners who specialize in manual therapies refer to the body as being a kinetic chain - each major joint sits next to other major joints, and like a series of gears, all joints need to work smoothly to allow the whole chain to function.
+I've actually found that in some cases, chronic tension headaches can disappear within a few sessions of mobilizing the feet and ankles.
+This is why health practitioners who specialize in manual therapies think of the body as being a kinetic chain - each major joint sits next to other major joints, and like a series of gears, all joints need to function properly to allow the whole chain to function.

 Since the mention of Keen sandals was well received, I'd like to share a few thoughts on other types of footwear that I can wholeheartedly recommend to provide optimal support to the feet and body.

-But first, in case you're new to our community, please note that the two types of footwear that I don't recommend are high heels and flip flops.
+But first, in case you're new to our website, please note that the two types of footwear that I don't recommend are high heels and flip flops.

 The problems associated with wearing high heels are obvious.
-Wearing high heels significantly increases your risk of experiencing a bad ankle sprain.
+Wearing high heels significantly increases your risk of spraining an ankle.

 High heels and other forms of footwear that have small toe boxes tend to crowd your toes, which can increase your risk of developing painful bunions and other toe deformities.